knipe1/oes-spa/README.md

 Output files:
 *_raw.csv (Raw data of a spectrum),
-*_processed.csv (processed data of a spectrum), batch-analysis files (default: _batch.csv) including characteristic values of multiple files
+*_processed.csv (processed data of a spectrum), batch-analysis files (default: _batch.ba) including characteristic values of multiple files

-Active developments:
-- Evaluation of Boron concentration

 ## Installation of dependencies